kjs452/KennysOpenDSKY/README.md

 + `<addrMax>` - An 8-bit unsigned value which refers to a RAM location.
 Refers to the maximum value in the range of values.

-In the assembly syntax argument are provided seperated by whitspace.
+In the assembly syntax arguments are seperated by whitspace.
+Do not use commas or other punctuation in the assembly code.

+### Numeric Literals
 Numeric literal can use signed decimal notation or unsined hex notation.
 I.e.,

 ```
     0x4E            // hex literal